 man woman unashamedly confessed their enduring love for that most passionate of genres, the Gothic novel.
 And the audience was right there with them - many of us had been present earlier in the evening for an outstanding performance of Jane Eyre by Rebecca Vaughan of Dyad Productions.

-With chair Rachael King guiding the discussion, we heard from an actor, a novelist and a librarian as they each confessed to teenage years spent wafting about in nighties and imagining themselves in the arms of a dark and brooding hero of uncertain temperament.
-Rebecca Vaughan had of course literally just come from her performance as Jane Eyre, while Karen Healey and Rachael King have both written novels with a strong Gothic flavour themselves (if you have not read Karen Healey's Guardian of the Dead, or Rachael King's Magpie Hall, I beseech you most strongly to do so at once).
+With chair Rachael King guiding the discussion, we heard from an actor, a novelist and a librarianopens a new window as they each confessed to teenage years spent wafting about in nighties and imagining themselves in the arms of a dark and brooding hero of uncertain temperament.
+Rebecca Vaughan had of course literally just come from her performance as Jane Eyre, while Karen Healey and Rachael King have both written novels with a strong Gothic flavour themselves (if you have not read Karen Healey's Guardian of the Deadopens a new window, or Rachael King's Magpie Hallopens a new window, I beseech you most strongly to do so at once).
 And our very own Moata Tamaira has never been afraid to profess herself as a fan of all things Gothic.